front-end-intermediate/5-express/readme.md

 Models are defined by passing a Schema instance to mongoose.model.
 Here we are saving the model to a variable `Recipe`.

 Once you have a model you can call methods on it.
 The actual interaction with the data happens with the Model.
-That's the object that you can call `.find()`, `.findOne()`, etc on.
+That's the object that you will call `.find()`, `.findOne()`, etc on.
 The documentation for [finding documents](https://mongoosejs.com/docs/api/model.html#model_Model.find) is a good example.
 There are quite a number of [useful methods](https://mongoosejs.com/docs/api/model.html) on Mongoose models.

 Create a route in `server.js` that displays recipes: